Where to Eat in Tamarindo

 Langosta Beach Club (Facebook)

 The Langosta Beach Club is a fantastic place to eat.
 You’re far enough south on the beach that you almost feel like you’re there alone.
 You can eat on the sand on the ocean side of the restaurant or you can pay for a day at the pool and then enjoy your lunch on the pool deck.
 It’s not the cheapest restaurant in town, but it’s not overly expensive either.
-If you like burgers, this is the best luxury burger in town.
 Also a great spot for sunset, but they do frequently have weddings and events so call ahead of time just in case.
 Bring Bug Spray.

 El Chiringuito #1 SUNSET RESTAURANT (Facebook)

 El Chiringuito opened in the Fall of 2016 and quickly became a locals favorite.
 Located on the beach just north of where the catamaran trips depart from, this restaurant boasts reasonably priced drinks, incredible tapas and main courses with creative ingredients not always found around town.
+Happy Hour is from 4:30 to 6:00 pm daily.
 The atmosphere is fantastic and we’ve been pleased with the staff every time we have gone.
 It’s one of the few places on the beach you can go that doesn’t feel like it was designed just for tourists.
 We highly recommend.